Grace-Note-LLC/distributed-chess/devpost.md

 - We wanted to deepen our understanding of distributed systems, algorithms, and optimization while gaining experience in designing scalable and resilient architectures.

 - We found it enjoyable to combine a passion for chess with cutting-edge technology.
 Playing against the chess bot was pretty awesome!
 Plus, creating a bot that performs well despite limited resources demonstrates ingenuity and could spark broader applications.

-## What it does

-Junkfish is a distributed system of microcontrollers harvested from recycled smart devices working together to power a chess engine.
-Anyone can connect to the front end server and play a built around as a vacation themed service where you can connect low-power recycled devices on the go to play against a chess bot.
-It uses distributed computing to calculate the best move possible for the chessbot.

 ## How we built it